datumorphism/datumorphism.github.io/content/til/programming/python/python-eval.md

 - basics
 tags:
 - Python
-excerpt: eval is powerful but really dangerous
+summary: eval is powerful but really dangerous
 ---

 `eval` in python will try to execute the strings as python code.